Jiggins/Matrix/README.md

 Installation
 ============

--Download the zip from github and extract it somewhere.
+- Download the zip from github and extract it somewhere.
--Make sure you have the Haskell Platform installed
+- Make sure you have the Haskell Platform installed
     In Terminal/Command Prompt
     cabal --version
--if not download from https://www.haskell.org/platform/ -if it is installed
+- if not download from https://www.haskell.org/platform/
--Unix:
+- if it is installed
+- Unix:
     cd path/to/Matrix

     cabal update
     cabal build && cabal install

-Windows:
+- Windows:
     cd path\to\Matrix

     cabal update
     cabal build && cabal install